epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 See also [farming math guide here](https://teletype.in/@esemiko/epsa-farming-economics) [RU lang].

 ### Bot start/stop commands
-You can start/stop the bot by sending apropriate commands in @me channel (@Избранное).
+You can start/stop the bot by sending apropriate commands in @me channel (Избранное / Favorites).
 There are 3 commands:
 ```
 '!exit' - force exit,